Phase 1 Funding Allocation and Eligibility

 Similarly, Phase 2 allocations will be subject to the same eligible activities and expenses requirements as Phase 1.
 The process to nominate infrastructure will remain the same.
-The list of eligible service companies for the program will carry over into Phase 2 and be updated on an ongoing basis.
-Licensees will be notified of their Phase 2 allocations via IRIS the week of December 14, 2020, and the allocations will be posted here on the website at that time.
+The list of eligible service companies for the program will carry over into Phase 2.
+Licensees will be notified of their Phase 2 allocations via IRIS the week of December 14, 2020.

 Licensee eligibility requirements remains the same as in Phase 1 in regards to amount owing to the Crown.
 However, owing to a later than usual issuance of invoices related to the 2020-21 Orphan Fund and the 2020-21 Administrative Levy (resulting from industry relief measures), licensees will have until January 22, 2021, to pay any outstanding amounts owing in relation to those levies.
 Should a licensee still owe amounts on either of these two levies after January 22, 2021, their ASCP allocation will be suspended pending full payment of any amounts owing.

 Note that licensee must be current and in good standing in relation to amounts owing for Crown oil and gas royalties, Crown mineral disposition rentals and Crown surface lease rentals as of December 1, 2020.